US vice president, top officials visit UAE to pay respects | Politics

 More dignitaries filtered through the Abu Dhabi airport's marbled presidential terminal on Monday.
 Britain's Prince William came Monday to pay tribute to the late ruler of the former British protectorate, marking his second visit to the emirate so far this year.

-Iranian Foreign Minister Hossein Amirabdollahian also flew to Abu Dhabi for a meeting that could coincide with the US visit.
+Iranian Foreign Minister Hossein Amirabdollahian made a rare trip to Abu Dhabi that appeared to coincide with the US trip.
 Iran has refused to meet American officials face-to-face, even as they negotiate a return to Tehran's tattered nuclear accord with world powers.
+Iran's hard-line President Ebrahim Raisi also lauded Sheikh Mohammed's ascension, a sign of the pragmatic relationship between the neighbours that support opposite sides in Yemen's disastrous war, harbour a long-running territorial dispute over islands in the Persian Gulf and yet retain crucial trade links despite sanctions.

-Before heading to Abu Dhabi, Harris said she was travelling on behalf of President Joe Biden to offer condolences on the death of the long-ailing Sheikh Khalifa and to shore up America's crucial relationship with the UAE.
+Before departing Abu Dhabi, Harris said she had offered condolences on the death of the long-ailing Sheikh Khalifa and sought to shore up America's crucial relationship with the UAE in her meeting with Sheikh Mohammed.

+“We were here to discuss the strength of that partnership and that friendship and our commitment going forward ... to reaffirm the shared commitment we have to security and prosperity in this region,” she told reporters, without taking questions.

 After taking office, Biden lifted a terrorist designation on Yemen's Iran-backed Houthi rebels that have fired missiles and drones at the UAE and Saudi Arabia, and is trying to revive Tehran's nuclear deal — an accord that Gulf Arab states fear could embolden Iran and its proxies.